Makiato1999/Backend-Django-Notes/README.md

 6. read/write file
    - ```with open(filename, "r") as file:```
    - use 'with' operate file, otherwise need to use close
 7. :smiling_face_with_tear: I got COVID this week and i have to suspend the studying.
-I feel like swallowing a blade down my throat for whole week, please protect yourself.
+The fever made me feel headache, and sore throat felt like swallowing a blade down my throat, please protect yourself.
 TAKE CARE.